-- Theater Elective Sequence Requirements (Acting, Design / Production, Directing, Integrated Studies, Musical Theater, Playwriting)
+- Theater Area of Emphasis (Acting, Design/Production, Directing, Integrated Studies, Musical Theater, Playwriting)

-In the first year of the program students are immersed in the "freshman experience" (fall and winter quarters).
-In the fall quarter all freshman are together for:
+In the first year of the program students are immersed in the "freshman experience."
+In the first year, all freshman are together for:

 - Tai Chi

-Theater students also must begin their crew assignments in the sophomore year.
-Four crews (8 units total) are required.
+Theater students also must begin their crew assignments in the sophomore year (it is possible to begin crew classes at the end of the freshmen year).
+Students must fulfill 8 units of crew and production credits (4 units of theater 50 and 4 units of theater 150).
 Four of these units can be satisfied by acting in certain productions.

-The junior and senior years build upon the sophomore year with more advanced courses in each of the sequences.
+The junior and senior years build upon the sophomore year with more advanced courses in each area of emphasis.

 If you are a UCLA student and interested in changing your major to Theater, please click here.